MarkusAmshove/natls/README.md

 Starting from v0.10 you can grab the [natqube.jar from the Releases page](https://github.com/MarkusAmshove/natls/releases) and put it into the plugins folder as described in [the SonarQube documentation](https://docs.sonarqube.org/latest/setup-and-upgrade/install-a-plugin/#manually-installing-plugins).
 Alternatively you can build the jar yourself (`gradlew shadowJar`) and put the file from `libs/natqube/build/libs/natqube.jar` into the plugin folder.

+To run an analysis after setting up the SonarQube backend, grab the [SonarScanner](https://docs.sonarsource.com/sonarqube/latest/analyzing-source-code/scanners/sonarscanner/) and run your first analysis.
+The Natural plugin will autmatically be pulled from the backend.

 ## Configuration

 Some behavior of the Language Server (`natls`) can be controlled via settings that the Language Client sets.
 See [Language Server Configuration](docs/lsp-config.md) for settings.